Bealby/Milestone-Project-2/README.md

-# Jack FAIRFIELD
+# JACK FAIRFIELD

 ---

-The aim of this website is to promote Actor Lisa Fairfield.
+The aim of this website is to provide a little history about my Papa, Jack Fairfield.
+The website will be mainly for family friends who have been very keen to learn more about Jack Fairfield's life during the Second World War.
-The Website has been particulary designed to attract potential casting agents that are looking for artists in Advertising, Theatre and Film. to thus give Lisa Fairfield the opportunity to launch her career in the competitive, challenging world of acting.

 ## DEMO